faster-cpython/ideas/3.12/interpreter_definition.md

 * `PEEK(n)`.
 The `n`<sup>th</sup> item on the stack, which is not pushed.
   (`PEEK(1)` is the top of the stack.)

-Variables can either be defined in the input, ouput, or in the C code.
+Variables can either be defined in the input, output, or in the C code.
 Variables defined in the input may not be assigned in the C code.
 If an `ERROR_IF` occurs, all values will be removed from the stack.
 If a `DEOPT_IF` occurs, no values will be removed from the stack or